wangziqi2013/wangziqi2013.github.io/_posts/2020-06-13-skewed-compressed-cache.markdown

 higher cache hit ratio.

 The skewed compressed cache, overall, demonstrates skewness on two levels.
-On the first level, it partitions a highly-associative LLC into a few different way groups (4 in the paper), and also classifies compressed blocks into four compression factors (CF): 0, 1, 2, 3.
+On the first level, it partitions a highly-associative LLC (e.g. 16 ways) into a few different way groups (4 in the paper), and also classifies compressed blocks into four compression factors (CF): 0, 1, 2, 3.
 Blocks that are uncompressible are in CF0; Blocks that can be compressed to between 1/2 and 1/4 of the original size are in CF1; Blocks that can be compressed to between 1/4 and 1/8 of the original size are in CF2; Blocks that can be compressed to under 1/8 of the original size are in CF3.
+For any given address, it can only be stored within one of the four ways groups, depending on its CF. If the address tag is found in a CF, then the cache controller can immeidately determine the CF of the address tag